pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

 have also promoted an attitude of fierce competition and the social consequent of *publish or perish*.
 The printing process has entrenched the subtle yet devastating ideas that research must be finished before it is shared and that peer review is a one-time ordeal.
+Researchers are incentivized to hold back until they have everything figured out to increase their chances of getting published.
 The commercialization of research and the journal publication industry has only exacerbated the problem.

 <figure id="fig:ivorytowers" class="img" property="schema:image" resource="#ivorytowers" typeof="schema:ImageObject">
   <img property="schema:contentUrl" src="ivory_towers.jpg" class="static" alt="The Hawksmoor Towers of All Souls College, University of Oxford" />